NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/readme.md

 ## Structure

-The following is the structure committed to the nlnz-tools-sip-generation-fairfax git project.
+The following is the structure committed to the nlnz-tools-sip-generation-newspapers git project.
 There are additional folders/files generated in building and testing the documentation that should not be committed to the repository.

 - resources-other